tohyuting/tp/docs/UserGuide.md

 Displays a list of available commands and their utility description.
 Narrows down to a specific command and its input format and sample commands if specified.
 The link to the user guide can also be accessed by pressing F1.
-Note that an active internet connection is needed to view the user guide.
+Note that an active Internet connection is needed to view the user guide.

 ![help message](images/helpMessage.png)